-During operation the main issues will be disposal of paint tins and solvents plus other waste from bridge maintenance.
+209. During operation the main issues will be disposal of paint tins and solvents plus other waste from bridge maintenance.

-Disposal of paint tins and solvents plus other waste from bridge maintenance: the bridge may require repainting about every 5 years and possibly of upwards of 200L of paint will need to be applied to the bridge as required for maintaining the structure.
+210. Disposal of paint tins and solvents plus other waste from bridge maintenance: small quantities of paint will need to be applied to the bridge as required for maintaining the structure.
+This may require repainting about every 5 years.
 All used paint tins and other materials are to be collected and disposed of in a landfill area.

-DoW will be responsible for supervising and implementing this requirement.
+211. DoW will be responsible for implementing this procedure.